Christmas Opening Times & Delivery Deadlines

 10g fine salt

-For some bakers this loaf is considered the King of Sourdough as it has a reputation for both an amazing flavour (which it does) and a complexity in getting it right.
+For some bakers the 100% Rye Sourdough loaf is considered the King of Sourdough as it has a reputation for both an amazing flavour (which it does) and a complexity in getting it right.
 It has an intense sourdough tang to it, perfect when paired with strong-flavoured foods like pickled herrings or blue cheese.
 Though my favourite way of eating it is toasted and buttered with Seville marmalade.

 Judging the final rise is the tricky bit: you only want it to rise by about ¼ before baking.
 This is because rye lacks any gluten that would otherwise hold the crumb together.
 If it rises more, the crumb can drop down inside from the upper crust leaving a big hole; or it might be difficult to slice without crumbling.
 But you can do it!